tic-ull/ULL-LaTeX-Plantilla-Tesis/README.md

 *   `11pt` or `12pt`: The University of Cambridge guidelines recommend using a minimum font size of 11pt (12pt is preferred) and 10pt for footnotes.
 This template also supports `10pt`.

 *   `oneside` or `twoside` (default): This is especially useful for printing double side (twoside) or single side.

+*   `spanish`, `british` or `american`: This option enables babel hyphenation  for spanish, british and american language patterns.
+Also some some macros are redefined accordingly.

 *   `print`: Supports Print and Online Version with different page margins and hyperlink styles.
     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.